portsmouth/snelly/README.md

 ## Geometry

-A Snelly scene is assumed to consist of only (up to) three specified materials: a Metal, a Dielectric, and a plastic-like Surface ("uber" material).
-Each material has an associated surface which is defined by an SDF (signed distance function), i.e. where each function is negative corresponds to the interior of the body.
+A Snelly scene consists of 3d objects defined by a mathematical signed distance function (SDF) written in GLSL code, i.e. where this function is zero corresponds to the surface of the object, and where it is negative is the interior.
+In each scene there can (currently) only exist three objects: a <a href="docs/API.md/#Metal">Metal</a> ⇐ <code><a href="docs/API.md/#Material">, a <a href="docs/API.md/#Dielectric">Dielectric</a>, and a plastic-like <a href="docs/API.md/#Surface">Surface</a> ("uber" material).

 Thus we define the rendered scene geometry by specifying, via the {@link Scene#shader} call, three GLSL functions: